DoctorEenot/MerkleTreePoW/Readme.md

 # Why?

-Why to bother with a new PoW scheme and why Bitcoin PoW sucks, you might wander.
+Why to bother with a new PoW scheme and why Bitcoin PoW sucks, you might wonder.

 If you don't, then you probably not very familiar with the classic PoW.